High-speed rail: Technologies

 Continuous welded rail is generally used to reduce track vibrations and misalignment.
 Almost all high-speed lines are electrically driven via overhead lines, have in-cab signalling, and use advanced switches using very low entry and frog angles.
+HSR tracks may also be designed to reduce vibrations originating from high speed rail use.

 Road-rail parallel layout

 The road-rail parallel layout uses land beside highways for railway lines.
 Examples include Paris/Lyon and Köln–Frankfurt in which 15% and 70% of the track runs beside highways, respectively.
+There are synergies to be achieved from such a setup as noise mitigation measures for the road benefit the railway and vice versa and furthermore less land must be taken through expropriation as land may have already been acquired for the construction of the other infrastructure.
+In addition to that, habitats of local wildlife are disrupted only once (by the combined rail/road right of way) instead of at multiple points.
+However, downsides include the fact that roads usually allow steeper grades and sharper turns than high-speed rail lines and thus co-locating them may not always be suitable.
+Moreover, both roads and railways often make use of narrow river valleys or mountain passes which do not allow a lot of infrastructure to be sited next to each other.

 Track sharing

 In China, high-speed lines at speeds between 200 and 250 km/h may carry freight or passengers, while lines operating at speeds over 300 km/h are used only by passenger CRH/CR trains.

 In the United Kingdom, HS1 is also used by regional trains run by Southeastern at speeds of up to 225 km/h, and occasionally freight trains that run to central Europe.

 In Germany, some lines are shared with Inter-City and regional trains at day and freight trains at night.

 In France, some lines are shared with regional trains that travel at 200 km/h, for example TER Nantes-Laval.

+Mixing trains of vastly different speeds and/or stopping patterns on the same tracks drastically reduces capacity, so usually a temporal separation (e.g. freight trains use the high-speed line only at night when no or only a few passenger trains operate) is employed or the slower train has to wait at a station or passing siding for the faster train to overtake - even if the faster train is delayed, thus delaying the slower train, too.

 Cost

-The cost per kilometre in Spain was estimated at between €9 million (Madrid-Andalucía) and €22 million (Madrid-Valladolid).
+The cost per kilometre in Spain was estimated at between €9 million (Madrid–Andalucía) and €22 million (Madrid–Valladolid).

-In Italy, the cost was between €24 million (Roma-Napoli) and €68 million (Bologna-Firenze).
+In Italy, the cost was between €24 million (Roma–Napoli) and €68 million (Bologna–Firenze).

 In the 2010s, costs per kilometre in France ranged from €18 million (BLP Brittany) to €26 million (Sud Europe Atlantique).
-The World Bank estimated in 2019 that the Chinese HSR network was built at an average cost of $17–21 million per km, a third less of the cost in other countries.
+The World Bank estimated in 2019 that the Chinese HSR network was built at an average cost of $17–21 million per km.

-At £309 million per mile, the UK's High Speed 2 line—currently under construction—is the most expensive high-speed line in the world as of 2020.